Updated September 12, 2023

 AutoCAD is a commercial software application used to draft 2D & 3D models with the help of a computer.
 It is generally categorized as a CAD program and drafting application.
 AutoCAD was discovered in 1982 by Autodesk.
-AutoCAD is also available as a student version and it can be downloaded from the website.
+AutoCAD is also available as a student version and can be downloaded from the website.
 The student version is like the full commercial version.
-AutoCAD is licensed for free, to students, educators, and institutions.
-AutoCAD is widely used by designers, engineers, drafters, and surveyors.
-For most of the designers and engineers, AutoCAD has proved as a time saver and an efficient program.
+AutoCAD offers free licenses to students, educators, and institutions.
+Designers, engineers, drafters, and surveyors widely use AutoCAD.
+AutoCAD has proved a time-saver and efficient program for most designers and engineers.

 AutoCAD For Skill Students

 Digital literacy is one of the skills a student must have in today’s time.
 AutoCAD can be used for students in many ways.
-Since AutoCAD is a huge program it embraces applications in many ways.
-The students can use AutoCAD for: –
+Since AutoCAD is a vast program, it embraces applications in many ways.

-Engineering Drafting tool
+Engineering Drafting Tool

-Act as a Graphic Design tool
+Act as a Graphic Design Tool

 AutoCAD supports the operation of DWG and DXG files that can be exported from its interface to other CAD applications for more advanced animation projects.
 AutoCAD can even work simultaneously with 3D Max and other applications as well.

-Used as an Architectural designing tool
+Used as an Architectural Designing Tool

-Use in 3D printing
+Use in 3D Printing

-Use for Industrial planning and designing tool
+Use for Industrial Planning and Designing Tools

-Also used in the Fashion industry
+They are Also used in the Fashion Industry

-How to use AutoCAD for Students?
+How to Use AutoCAD for Students?

-The very first step is to download the program and install it on the computer.
-The student can get a free license from Autodesk and all the features are available free of cost.
-Learning how to use 2D first will be the primary step and then proceeding to 3D drawings.
+The first step is downloading and installing the program on the computer.
+The Student can get a free license from Autodesk, and all the features are available free of cost.
+Learning how to use 2D first will be the primary step, and then proceeding to 3D drawings.
 The Student must know the use of different tools and toolbars in the workspace and their functions.
-Following are the steps to use AutoCAD-

-- First Understand and get to know the workspace, the tools, and the menus.
+- First, Understand and get to know the workspace, the tools, and the menus.